-DHS is committed to promoting and supporting the behavioral health and development of all Minnesotans.
-DHS believes that these services must be based in research and lead to measurable reduction in behavioral health symptoms as well as increases in a person's strengths and functional abilities.
+DHS is committed to promoting and supporting the mental health and development of all Minnesotans.
+DHS believes that these services must be based in research and lead to measurable reduction in mental health symptoms and increases in strengths and functional abilities.